siigil/siigil.github.io/_tabs/about.md

 order: 2
 ---

 Hi!
 I'm a Cloud Security practitioner.
-In my current role, I apply my background in security to research Azure cloud security, and develop new methods of identifying cloud risk and stopping attackers targeting these environments.
+In my current role, I research Azure & Entra cloud security at Datadog.
+This means staying fresh on Azure security, identifying new areas of risk, and ultimately detecting & stopping attackers.

-My previous work experience includes Penetration Testing (Web, Network, AD, Mobile), Security Consulting (Bug Bounty, Application Security), SoC & Incident Response, and Security Engineering (Network, Email, Cloud, Application).
-I have earned OSCP, GPEN, GCSA, AZ-104 (Azure Administrator Associate), and AZ-500 (Azure Security Engineer Associate) certifications, and hold a BS in Electrical Engineering from RIT.

-I'm passionate about keeping new technology secure, coaching technical excellence, and fostering professional skills for those newer to the field.

-Documenting what I’ve learned through on this blog allows me to:
-1. Capture my own technology notes as I learn
-2. Share advice I've provided to mentees
-3. Reflect on lessons learned

-This creates an archive I can share with others, but also forces me to document where I've been!
-My current areas of technical focus are cloud (Azure, AWS, GCP), containers, and DevOps technologies.

-Thanks for stopping by.
+Through my past roles, I've had the chance to approach security as both an attacker and defender, from incident response and detection engineering to penetration testing.
+Along the way I've earned Azure (AZ-104, AZ-500) and offensive security (OSCP, GPEN) certifications.

+This blog is an outlet for my career thoughts and side projects, as well as an overflow for the cliffnotes of content that may not fit in other channels.

+You can find my talks and external posts here: [External Content](/external-content/)

 Hope you have a great day! 🐈‍⬛

 ## Certifications